 Keep a food journal.

 Many foods affect pains in the body and can cause aches, pains, and other issues.
 For example, dairy negatively affects irritable bowel syndrome and inflames symptoms.
-Keeping a food diary will help your doctor link the pains you are experiencing to any foods you are eating – if there is a link.
+Keeping a food diary will help your doctor link the pains you are experiencing to any foods you eat – if there is a link.
 This step will go along with the next tip of restricting your diet.

 Read more about the elimination diet.